 - Loads on footings are less.

-- The Safe bearing capacity of the soil is generally high at low depth.
+- The Safe bearing capacity of the soil is generally high at low depths.

 2. Wall Footings

-It can more effective for load-bearing structures and boundary wall construction.
+It can be more effective for load-bearing structures and boundary wall construction.

 3. Combined Footings